adobe/pdfservices-node-sdk-samples/README.md

 npm install
 ```

-Note that the DC Services SDK is listed as a dependency in the package.json and will be downloaded automatically.
+Note that the PDF Tools SDK is listed as a dependency in the package.json and will be downloaded automatically.

 ## A Note on Logging
 For logging, this SDK uses the [log4js API](https://www.npmjs.com/package/log4js) .
-Upon running, the SDK searches for a file ```config/dc-sdk-log4js-config.json``` in the working directory, and reads the logging properties from there.
+Upon running, the SDK searches for a file ```config/pdftools-sdk-log4js-config.json``` in the working directory, and reads the
+logging properties from there.
 If no configuration file is provided, default logging, i.e. logging INFO logs to the console is enabled.
 The clients can change the logging settings as per their needs.

 ## Running the samples